 Public Interest Litigation (PIL) is one of the most powerful and advanced subjects in the Indian Constitution.
 Through this judicial instrument, any individual can initiate a legal process against various social injustices.

 In 1988, the Supreme Court of India passed a guideline as to what will constitute a Public Interest Litigation case.
 The guideline helps the judiciary take appropriate steps when and where necessary and on the other hand, it also saves against much untoward wastage from the judicial point of view.

 Understanding these will help us with the power and reach of PIL.

-According to Supreme Court of India’s decree, a PIL consists of
+According to the Supreme Court of India’s decree, a PIL consists of

 b) Matters of neglected children

-c) Violation of labour laws like not paying the labours or exploiting the casual workers, etc
+c) Violation of labor laws like not paying the labors or exploiting the casual workers, etc

 e) Petition against death in police custody or against police refusal to register a case, harassment, etc.

 f) Petitions against various atrocities done against women